Criminal Justice Coordinating Council

-Lewis and Clark County’s CJCC was selected this year to be one of 30 members of The Justice Management Institute’s CJCC network, a national network of leading coordinating councils.
+Lewis and Clark County’s CJCC was selected in 2018 to be one of 30 members of The Justice Management Institute’s CJCC network, a national network of leading coordinating councils.
 The National Network of Criminal Justice Coordinating Councils (NNCJCC) is a formal network that brings together leaders of the Network member CJCCs to create a forum for peer-to-peer learning and information sharing aiming to build capacity on a national level.

 The CJCC exists to promote the safety of the citizens of Lewis and Clark County, the efficient and just treatment of defendants and offenders, the protection and healing of victims, and to work toward prevention of crime and the reduction of recidivism.

 Honorable Mike Menahan,